dickyaryag6/dickyaryag6/README.md

 ### Hi there 👋

-I'm Dicky, Software Engineer at Tokopedia
+I'm Dicky, a Software Engineer